30 Disgusting Hygiene Practices From The Old West

 Mexican women had a rather unusual method of making soaps.
 They made soap from yucca plant, and many called it soap-weed.
 However, settlers choose to make their soap using different ingredients and techniques.

 Many settlers made their soap directly from animal fat.
 As expected, this tended to be harsh and caused rashes.
 However, it didn’t matter since many believed clean pores allow germs.

 You may love to spend your vacation on the beach and working on your new ten, but women from the Wild West were from this practice.
 They wanted to keep their skin as white as possible.

 They had different beauty standards.
-However, real women in the Wild West, those who knew how important their role was; they knew that keeping away from the sun isn’t an option.
+However, real women in the Wild West knew how vital their role was; they knew that keeping away from the sun wasn’t an option.
 So, they changed beauty standards for a more cowboy way of life.